 Postpartum yoga offers a holistic approach to recovery after childbirth, addressing physical, emotional, and mental well-being.
 Here’s how it can benefit you:

 Rebuilds Strength: New mothers often experience weakened muscles, especially in the core, back, and pelvic floor.
-Postnatal yoga poses strengthen these muscles, improving stability and posture, and reducing discomfort from daily movements like lifting, feeding, and carrying the baby.
+Research suggests that postnatal yoga poses strengthen abdominal and pelvic floor muscles, improving stability and posture, and reducing discomfort from daily movements like lifting, feeding, and carrying the baby.

 Eases Stiffness and Improves Posture: Constantly holding and nursing a baby can cause stiffness in the back, shoulders, and neck, leading to slouching and poor posture.
 Postpartum yoga helps relieve this tension through gentle movements that strengthen the back, shoulders, and core while lengthening the spine.
 This helps realign the spine, improve posture, and reduce pain and stiffness.